Murder of the Zec family: Aftermath

 Suljić, the first shooter in that case, eventually received a sentence of 10 years.
 Siniša Rimac was sentenced to eight years.
 Igor Mikola was convicted as an accessory to murder as well as the illegal detention and extortion of Miloš Ivošević, Radom Pajić and Marko Grujić, and sentenced to five years in prison.
 Two other men were convicted of the latter crime with Mikola.
 After the verdict, Rimac was arrested, while Suljić and Mikola failed to appear at the sentencing.

 A year earlier, Igor Mikola was extradited from Bosnia and Herzegovina to Croatia after serving a 27-month prison sentence in the Zenica prison for the attempted extortion of one Mladen Žulj, owner of a gas station in Grude.
+He fled to Peru where he surrendered to police in 2014 following a drug shootout.
+He was extradited to Croatia in 2015 to serve the remainder of his sentence for Pakračka Poljana.

 Nebojša Hodak was sentenced in June 2005 to one year in prison in a different case of attempted extortion.

 Munib Suljić had personally surrendered to the International Criminal Tribunal for the former Yugoslavia in The Hague in June 2006.
 He was extradited to Croatia to serve his 12-year prison sentence, but died in a prison hospital in Svetošimunska Street, Zagreb, on 25 August 2006.